On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

-The following corollary of the proof of Theorem \ref{thm: 3 equivalences} shows that, at least in the absolute setting, the local factoriality of canonical models on $\Eff(X)$ can be deduced from that of $\Pi$.
+The following corollary of the proof of Theorem~\ref{thm: 3 equivalences} shows that, at least in the absolute setting, local factoriality of canonical models on $\Eff(X)$ can be deduced from local factoriality on $\Pi$.
+Thus, it refines the definition of MKD spaces and better reflects their guiding philosophy: MKD spaces should be obtained by gluing Mori dream spaces as local models.

 \begin{corollary} Let $X/T$ be a fibration satisfying all the properties of an MKD fiber space in Definition \ref{def: MKD spaces}, except that in (4) we replace the condition by requiring that $\Pi$ satisfies the local factoriality of canonical models$/T$.
-If $\Eff(X/T)$ is a non-degenerate cone, then $\Eff(X/T)$ also satisfies the local factoriality of canonical models$/T$. \end{corollary} \begin{proof} We follow the notation in the proof of Theorem \ref{thm: 3 equivalences}.
-First, as remarked in the proof of Theorem \ref{thm: 3 equivalences}, in the step proving $((1) \Rightarrow (2))$, we only use that $\Pi$ satisfies the local factoriality of canonical models$/T$.
+If $\Eff(X/T)$ is a non-degenerate cone, then $\Eff(X/T)$ also satisfies the local factoriality of canonical models$/T$. \end{corollary} \begin{proof} We follow the notation used in the proof of Theorem~\ref{thm: 3 equivalences}.
+First, as remarked in the first paragraph of the proof of Theorem~\ref{thm: 3 equivalences}, in the proof of $(1)\Rightarrow(2)$, we only use the fact that $\Pi$ satisfies local factoriality of canonical models$/T$.
 Hence, under the assumption of Corollary \ref{cor: local factoriality for Pi}, we still have Theorem \ref{thm: 3 equivalences} (2).

-Next, in the step proving $((2) \Rightarrow (3))$, we have the following maps in \eqref{eq: maps}, Moreover, we define the rational polyhedral cone in \eqref{eq: P_j, theta}, where $P'_{j,\theta}$ is a rational polyhedral cone inside $\theta^*\Nef^e(Y/T)$.
-Therefore, if $L$ is a divisor with $[L] \in \Nef^e(Y/T)$ and $F \geq 0$ is a $\theta$-exceptional divisor, then the canonical model$/T$ of $\theta^*L+F$ is exactly where $Y \to Z$ is the morphism induced by $L$.
+Next, let us recall several constructions from the proof of $(2)\Rightarrow(3)$.
+We have the following maps as in \eqref{eq: maps}: Moreover, we define the rational polyhedral cone in \eqref{eq: P_j, theta}, where $P'_{j,\theta}$ is a rational polyhedral cone inside $\theta^*\Nef^e(Y/T)$.
 Therefore, $P_{j,\theta}$ satisfies the local factoriality of canonical models$/T$ by Proposition \ref{prop: condition (4)} (1).
-As $h_j: X \dto X_j/T$ is an isomorphic in codimension $1$, satisfies the local factoriality of canonical models$/T$ by Proposition \ref{prop: condition (4)} (3).
+As $h_j: X \dto X_j/T$ is isomorphic in codimension $1$, satisfies the local factoriality of canonical models$/T$ by Proposition \ref{prop: condition (4)} (3).
 By \eqref{eq: cover eff}, we have

 which is a finite union of sets $\Gamma_B(X/T) \cdot Q_{j,k}$.
 Moreover, we have where $Q= \Cone(Q_{j,k} \mid 1 \leq j \leq n, 1 \leq k \leq m(j))$ is a rational polyhedral cone (see \eqref{eq: combine}).
 This implies that $(\Eff(X/T)_+, \Gamma_B(X/T))$ is of polyhedral type.
 From the above construction, we can conclude that $\Eff(X/T)$ satisfies the local factoriality of canonical models$/T$ in the following.